Opty1712/chat/README.md

 #INSTALLATION

-1. clone CHAT to the project folder "git clone https://github.com/Opty1712/chat.git"
+1. clone CHAT to the project folder `git clone https://github.com/Opty1712/chat.git`

 2. run `npm i` - it will load all dependencies from package.json